pgorman/dangerjaunt/dangerjaunt.md

 	2. Missile fire
 	3. Melee

-To score a successful hit during missile fire or melee, the sum of the attacker's d20 to-hit roll, base attack bonus, and any situational bonuses must equal or exceed the target's armor class.
+To score a hit during missile fire or melee, the sum of the attacker's d20 to-hit roll, base attack bonus, and any situational bonuses must equal or exceed the target's armor class.
 The attacker rolls damage after a hit, and deducts the damage rolled from the target's hit points.
 Any character or monster reduced to zero or fewer hit points dies.